Keep Asian American and Pacific Islander travellers supported

 Build new foundations with inclusive thinking

-Now that you’re considering your AAPI travellers and their intersectionality, it’s time to start evaluating changes that could be made to better support them.
+Now that you’re considering your AANHPI travellers and their intersectionality, it’s time to start evaluating changes that could be made to support them better.
 Here’s where to start:

 • Consult your HR team, IT team, and DEI manager.